ParthaSarathi-23/TransPro-Solver/README.md

-# TransOptiSolver
+# TransPro Solver

 ## Overview

-TransOptiSolver is a Python application that provides a graphical user interface (GUI) for solving transportation problems using different methods.
+TransPro Solver is a Python application that provides a graphical user interface (GUI) for solving transportation problems using different methods.
 It supports Northwest Corner and Least Cost methods, allowing users to input problem parameters and receive optimal allocations and total costs.

 ## Features